script-fu/script-fu.github.io/_posts/2023-03-27-AdjustmentLayers.md

 To download [**adjustment-mixer.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/adjustment-mixer/adjustment-mixer.scm)

-...follow the link, right click the page, Save as adjustment-mixer.scm, in a folder called adjustment-mixer, in a Gimp plug-ins location.
+...follow the link, right click the page, Save as adjustment-mixer.scm, in a folder called adjustment-mixer, in a GIMP plug-ins location.
 In Linux, set the file to be executable.

 *Creates a layer tree structure that allows mixing of adjusted copies*